-Today staged shots of a bumble bee sitting on a spring flower, Creeping Zinnia - Sanvitalia procumbens in reflected ultraviolet photography using my "work horse" UV filter, the Baader-U filter as well as my XBV filters for simulating butterfly and bee vision.
-Lens was a CERCO 94mm quartz fluorite lens.
-Light source was a Xenon flash.
-All shots were done at about f8.
+Today shots of a long blooming spring flower Creeping Zinnia - Sanvitalia procumbens in reflected ultraviolet photography and simulated bee and butterfly vision.
+All shots were done at f8 in reflected ultraviolet photography using my "work horse" UV filter, the Baader-U filter, as well as my XBV filters for simulated bee and butterfly vision.
+Lens was a UV-Nikkor 105mm quartz fluorite lens.
+Light source was sunlight, background was the flower's own foliage.

 [click on image to see a larger one]

-Sanvitalia has a strong visible UV pattern, its petal tips are UV bright around 365nm and its center is quite UV dark, whereas the bumble bee is rather UV dark except its rear, which is UV bright around 375nm (as a signal to its colleagues that this flower is occupied?) and all this gets nicely visible.
+Sanvitalia has a strong visible UV pattern, its petal tips are UV bright around 365nm and its center is quite UV dark, and this gets quite nicely visible, also in simulated butterfly and bee vision.

 Stay tuned, more will follow on that fascinating subject...

 More info on this very interesting field may be found on my site http://www.pbase.com/kds315/uv_photos